ThKrypt/QualCoder/3-Coding.md

 ![annotation](https://qualcoder.files.wordpress.com/2019/01/annotation.png?w=429&h=240)

 You can also automatically code text segments using the Auto Code button.
 Enter the text you want to autocode.
 A dialog asks for one or more files to autocode.
 All matching text will be assigned the selected code.
+Multiple sections of text can be assigned by autocode using the pipe ‘|’ symbol.
+For example, politics|politicians can be assigned to the same code at the same time.

+## Convenience methods for loading text files

+Some projects may have many text files and the view file dialog may present too many files to open.
+Right-click on the View File button to select options such as: the next file alphabetically, select the file which was most recently coded, or go to a bookmarked location in a file.
+To create a bookmark, right click in some text when coding and select the bookmark option.
+The bookmark works for only one project at a time, so if you opened a different project, the bookmark would be incorrect or might not work at all.

+## Modifying code positions

+When in the text area, click on a code with the mouse (Note the code must not be overlapping with another code at that position).
+Press the following key combinations to extend or shrink the coded text segment.

+* Shift + left arrow            Extends coded text to the left
+* Shift + right arrow          Extends coded text to the right
+* Alt + left arrow               Shrinks coded text from the right hand side towards the left
+* Alt + right arrow            Shrinks coded text from the left hand side towards the right

+You can also right-click on a code and select change start position or change end position by  a number of characters.

-##  Coding images
+#  Coding images

 Images can be coded in a similar way to text coding.
 Select a code.
 Left-click and drag to highlight the area you want to assign to the code.
 Right-click will open a menu where you can remove the coding or add a memo.
 At the bottom of the screen there is a slider control to re-size the image.